Modeling of simple bandpass filters: bandwidth broadening of Josephson parametric devices due to non-Markovian coupling to dressed transmission-line modes: Dressed-mode formalism for representative coupling circuits

 We consider a lumped-element system of interest, such as a resonator circuit, that is coupled to a TL, e.g. by one of the filters shown in Fig.~\ref{fig:filters}.
 The natural starting point of circuit analysis is usually the Lagrangian.
 In the Lagrangian formalism, the distinction between degrees of freedom of the TL and the lumped-element system is quite natural, in particular in a weak-coupling scenario.
 For a quantum description of the circuit, however, one needs to perform a Legendre transformation from the Lagrangian to the Hamiltonian.
 As has been noted before~\cite{ParraRodriguezETAL2018} in similar scenarios, where a subsystem with infinitely many modes (the TL) is coupled to a finite-dimensional subsystem (the lumped-element system of interest), this transformation is problematic as it requires the inversion of an infinite-dimensional capacitance matrix.

 Our approach to this problem is to diagonalize the `dressed' TL Hamiltonian, which differs from the `bare' TL Hamiltonian in that it incorporates the influence of the lumped-element system and the coupling circuit.
 As a result, the diagonalized TL modes are subject to a nontrivial boundary condition, as determined by the coupling circuit.
+These boundary conditions introduce finite characteristic length scales which reflect the dressing effect imposed by the coupling circuit.
+In contrast, in the limit where these length scales are not finite (zero or infinite), free TL modes are obtained.
 This approach is comparable to that of Ref.~\cite{ParraRodriguezETAL2018}, where the authors consider (among other scenarios) a parallel-$\sLC$ coupling circuit, as shown in Fig.~\ref{fig:filters}(b).
 Here we analyze other standard coupling circuits in a comparable way, specifically a series-$\sLC$ circuit, Fig.~\ref{fig:filters}(a), as well as a simple ladder filter consisting of a series-$\sLC$ circuit followed by a parallel-$\sLC$ circuit, Fig.~\ref{fig:filters}(c).

 With the help of the dressed TL modes, the quantum Hamiltonian of the coupled system can be formulated without invoking a weak-coupling approximation.
-The resulting coupling coefficients are not divergent and -- for the coupling circuits based on $\sLC$ resonators -- have a pronounced resonance structure.
+The resulting coupling coefficients have a natural frequency cut-off and are thus not divergent, as a result of the finite length scales in the dressed-mode boundary condition~\cite{ParraRodriguezETAL2018}.
+(This is in contrast to the approximation of free TL modes, where the coupling coefficients are usually divergent.)